 The Chronicle of Higher Education publishes a database of faculty salaries, searchable by state, sector, and Carnegie classification and broken down by institution, rank, and gender.

-Lynda.com (free through UNC portal) provides online training videos for almost any software imaginable.
+LinkedInLearning (free through UNC portal) provides online training videos for almost any software imaginable.

 The National Center for Faculty Diversity and Development “is an independent professional development, training, and mentoring community of over 71,000 graduate students, post-docs, and faculty members.
 We are 100% dedicated to supporting academics in making successful transitions throughout their careers.”
+UNC employees and students have free access to its online content through UNC’s institutional membership.

 Programs for developing leadership: